Lucas440/HearthstoneAPITestingFramework/README.md

 #### Features

-- Initialise the service.
+- Initialise the service

-- Assert that return status, type are correct.
+- Assert that return status, type are correct

-- Checking the response of requests are correct.
+- Checking the response of requests are correct

 ### Tools
 - HTTPS